rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

   </button>
 {{< /highlight >}}

-The conversion is especially useful to enforce only to have props as input and an element as output.
+The conversion enforces to only have props as input and an element as output.
 Nothing in between.
-Still you could do something in between by using a block body in your arrow function.
+Still you could do something in between by using a block body for your arrow function.

 {{< highlight javascript >}}
 const Button = ({ onClick, children }) => {